blechdom/node-red-contrib-dmxusbpro/README.md

 ## Description

 * Sends DMX data through the Enntec DMXUSBPRO device
-* Adapted and simplified from the existing [node-dmx package](https://www.npmjs.com/package/dmx) requires node-serialport module (has a lot more functionality than included here)
+* Adapted, simplified, hacked from the existing [node-dmx package](https://www.npmjs.com/package/dmx)
+* requires node-serialport module
 * node-red-contrib-dmxusbpro node takes an array of ints (0-255) as input.
 * node-red-contrib-dmxusbpro requires the serialport node library.
 Similarly, the serialport needs to be assigned, COM3, COM4, or /dev/ttyS0, etc
 * The DMX starting address is assignable in the object.
 This shifts where the preset array is stored in the Universe buffer.